 With global reach come global audiences, meaning live streams are saved and also often viewed post stream.
 Any link mentioned or shown on-screen in a live stream can remain infinitely dynamic on the back end.
 This allows a streamer or company to ensure sales aren’t lost with bad links.
 Having relevant links also helps a user remember the featured product.

-The future of ecommerce is bright.
-If you’d like to learn more about how shortlinks can help you manage your ecommerce campaigns, book a call or demo with one of our BL.INK consultants.
+The future of eCommerce is bright.
+If you’d like to learn more about how short links can help you manage your eCommerce campaigns, request a quote here.